191Anki/docs/011-summer-plan-final.md

 ## Timeline
 <b>SUMMER</b><br>
-TEAMS: Touch Ups - Jazmynn, Wilbur | New Features: Dillon, Vamsi | Kyla will be a floater)<br>
+Touch Ups - Jazmynn, Wilbur | New Features: Dillon, Vamsi | Kyla will be a floater<br>
-NOTE: Research means "trying to implement as best as we can"; Research tasks ARE NOT gauranteed to be finished; these tasks are more "trial" tests and runs so that we can hit the ground running in the Fall
+Research means "trying to implement as best as we can"; Research tasks ARE NOT gauranteed to be finished; these tasks are more "trial" tests and runs so that we can hit the ground running in the Fall
 + <b>[1] 6/15-6/21:</b><br>
 Touch Ups: Learn and get familiar with current build of the website<br>
 New Features: Implement moderator user accounts; Set up development project for future builds; <i>Research: Attempt to figure out how to read .apkg and .file files